valispace/WhatsThatFormula/README.md

 ```

 Replace `{...}` with the corresponding information.
 Your entry should look like this [example](https://github.com/valispace/WhatsThatFormula/blob/master/example.json).
+Please take care of the special instructions specified in *Notes*

 2. Append this to the [data.json](https://github.com/valispace/WhatsThatFormula/blob/master/dist/data.json).
 3. Submit a pull request to update the data.json.